 Welcome to the Stourbridge Lawn Tennis and Squash Club web site.
 As a members owned club, it is managed for the benefit of the people that play.
-There are 14 tennis courts, 6 squash courts, a state of the art gym and an attractive club house that includes a friendly and vibrant bar which is open every day and evening, together with quality changing facilities and sauna.
+There are 14 outdoor tennis courts, 6 indoor squash/57 courts, a state of the art gym and an attractive club house that includes a friendly and vibrant bar which is open every day and evening, together with quality changing facilities and sauna.

 The formation of the club was made possible by the amalgamation of two very old and established clubs in Stourbridge, the Old Edwardian Tennis Club, and the North Worcestershire Lawn Tennis Club.

 A brief history of the Stourbridge Old Edwardian Lawn Tennis Club is as follows:-